zhifengkoh/resize_artboard/README.md

 ## Resize Artboard

-A plugin that resizes an artboard to fit its content.
+Resizes an artboard in [Sketch](http://bohemiancoding.com/sketch) to fit its content.

 ### Usage

-The easy way to use Resize Artboard is by using the shortcut key.
-Select any artboard and enter:
+Select any artboard and enter

     CTRL + SHIFT + Z

 Alternatively, you can access the same command from the menu by navigating to

     Plugins > Resize Artboard > Fit Artboard to Content

+### Features

+- The artboard is never moved or repositioned; only its content is moved.

 ### License & Version